 Ram went for the battle and emerged victorious.
 Therefore, Dussehra signifies the victory of good over evil.

 This was where the legend of offering 108 lotuses to worship Maa Durga started.
 The offering of these flowers also signifies the 108 names of Maa Durga.
 She represents power, strength and protection.

 She has 108 names, all with different meanings to them.
 Maa Durga is a destroyer of sin.
 It is said that whoever chants all her 108 names with a pure heart is sure to be blessed by Maa Durga with victory and protection.

-Offering 108 lotuses to the goddess during the pooja is said to evoke the blessings from all the 108 forms of Maa Durga.
-The lotus flower is often heavily associated with Maa Durga.
+Offering 108 lotuses to the goddess during the Puja is said to evoke the blessings from all the 108 forms of Maa Durga.
+Goddess Durga is often also depicted with it.

 The idol of the goddess is seen carrying a lotus bud in her hand.
-This is meant to signify the truth of life.
-It means that of all the dirt in the world (the bad or evil), the beautiful (the good and pure) will finally emerge, which is the truth of life and it can not be escaped.
+It is believed that the lotus signifies the truth of life.
+It means that of all the bad and the beautiful that exist in the universe have been created by God and this is the eternal truth of life and it can not be escaped.